 19/03/2013 - Brazil’s economic growth has been supported in recent years by important government investment and social programmes that mobilise resources across the country.
 These programmes could help Brazil to meet its goals of sustaining economic growth and fostering social development, while reducing regional disparities.
-A new OECD report, the , argues that, for these efforts to achieve their full potential, better coordination is needed among government agencies at the federal, state and local levels.
+A new OECD report, the Territorial Review of Brazil, argues that, for these efforts to achieve their full potential, better coordination is needed among government agencies at the federal, state and local levels.

 “Brazil’s efforts to fight poverty, reduce income inequality and strengthen social cohesion are bearing fruit and providing valuable policy insights for other countries”, noted OECD Secretary-General Angel Gurría.
 “Good governance will be critical to Brazil’s ability to build on its previous achievements and reach its development goals.
 I encourage the government to bring key ministries and sub-national authorities together to ensure that this opportunity is not lost.”

 Brazil’s regional disparities remain high by OECD standards (Figure 1), although they have been falling over the last 15 years thanks to faster GDP per capita growth in some of the poorer states.
 Average GDP per capita varies widely across Brazil, from just 46% of the national average in the Northeast region, to 34% above the average in the Southeast.

 Figure 1.
 Gini index of GDP per capita among sub-national (TL2) regions, 2010 or latest year available

 Note: TL2 regions in the OECD correspond to the first administrative tier of sub-national government.
 For Brazil these are equivalent to States.